deborah-pardoq86q/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clear, concise solutions that are easy to understand and maintain.
 Remember, code is read far more often than it's written.
 Complexity breeds bugs and confusion; simplicity fosters collaboration, innovation, and scalability."

 In practice, this means avoiding unnecessary abstractions, writing self-documenting code, using established design patterns, and continuously refactoring to improve code quality.
 Always keep in mind that future you or your teammates will thank you for writing simple, readable code today.

+# 2024-01-07
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean and readable code that is easy to understand and maintain.
+Remember that you're not just writing code for the computer to execute; you're writing it for other humans to read and collaborate on.
+Always keep in mind that the cost of maintaining code far outweighs the cost of writing it initially.
+And lastly, 'Premature optimization is the root of all evil' - so focus on making your code correct and clear first, then optimize if and when necessary."

+In essence, the core values to embrace are clarity, maintainability, and a pragmatic approach to optimization.